reeshuffled/reeshuffled.github.io/_posts/2024-05-09-How-to-Do-Nothing-by-Jenny-Odell.md

 ---
-layout: notes
+layout: post
 category: Garden
-tags: ["Books"]
+tags:
+- Books
-title: "How to Do Nothing by Jenny Odell"
+title: How to Do Nothing by Jenny Odell
 slug: how-to-do-nothing
-description: "When the technologies we use every day collapse our experiences into 24/7 availability, platforms for personal branding, and products to be monetized, nothing can be quite so radical as… doing nothing.
-Here, Jenny Odell sends up a flare from the heart of Silicon Valley, delivering an action plan to resist capitalist narratives of productivity and techno-determinism, and to become more meaningfully connected in the process."
+description: When the technologies we use every day collapse our experiences into 24/7 availability, platforms for personal branding, and products to be monetized, nothing can be quite so radical as… doing nothing.
+Here, Jenny Odell sends up a flare from the heart of Silicon Valley, delivering an action plan to resist capitalist narratives of productivity and techno-determinism, and to become more meaningfully connected in the process.
-started_at: "2024-04-30 09:25:00"
+started_at: '2024-04-30 09:25:00'
+type: notes
 ---

 it isn’t strictly about doing nothing but it is against the capitalist conception of productivity and the historical gradual colonization of our minds and time: “refusing productivity and stopping to listen”